 RSE will be tailored to the age and the physical and emotional maturity of our pupils.

 Teachers use the Jigsaw scheme for EYFS and Kapow scheme of work for KS1 and KS2 as the basis for planning their PSHE lessons.

 We encourage all our children to take part in a range of practical roles and activities that promote active citizenship: School Councillor, Playground Leader, Workship Ambssador, Assembly Monitor, Reading Buddy, local events and whole school fundraising.

-We have introduced the Archbishop of York Young Leaders Programme this year too.
 Children have opportunities to meet and work with members of the community, such as: health workers, firefighters, police officers, sports coaches, secondary school pupils, artists, authors, musicians and representatives from the local churches.
 We participate in, and promote National events such as: Anti-Bullying Week, Safer Internet Day, National Holocaust Day, Remembrance Day.